Roméo Dallaire: Deteriorating conditions

 Since the UN mandate had not changed, the Belgian troops started evacuating, and the Europeans withdrew.
-As the Belgians departed on 19 April, Dallaire felt an acute sense of betrayal; 'I stood there as the last Hercules left...and I thought that almost exactly fifty years to the day my father and my father-in-law had been fighting in Belgium to free the country from fascism, and there I was, abandoned by Belgian soldiers.
-So profoundly did I despise them for it...I found it inexcusable.'
+As the Belgians departed on 19 April, Dallaire felt an acute sense of betrayal; "I stood there as the last Hercules left...and I thought that almost exactly fifty years to the day my father and my father-in-law had been fighting in Belgium to free the country from fascism, and there I was, abandoned by Belgian soldiers.
+So profoundly did I despise them for it...I found it inexcusable."

 Genocide

 Following the withdrawal of Belgian forces, whom Dallaire considered his best-trained and best-equipped, Dallaire consolidated his contingent of Pakistani, Canadian, Ghanaian, Tunisian, and Bangladeshi soldiers in urban areas and focused on providing areas of "safe control" in and around Kigali.
 Most of Dallaire's efforts were to defend specific areas where he knew Tutsis to be hiding.
 Dallaire's staff—including the U.N.'s unarmed observers—often relied on its U.N. credentials to save Tutsis, heading off Interahamwe attacks even while being outnumbered and outgunned.
 Dallaire and his staff are credited with saving the lives of 32,000 people.

 Dallaire gave the major force contributors different evaluations for their work.
 In his book Shake Hands with the Devil, he gave the Tunisian and Ghanaian contingents high praise for their valiant and competent work.
 Ghana lost three peacekeepers.
+On the other hand, he criticized the Bangladeshi contingent for being poorly trained and poorly equipped.
+He was especially critical of the Bangladeshi contingent's leadership because of their incompetence and lack of loyalty to the mission and UN chain of command.